 Once his commitment to Streetwalkers was concluded, associations with Luther Grosvenor's Widowmaker and Mike Patto's Boxer preceded his involvement with the production for Van Morrison’s Wavelength album.
 This was Morrison’s best selling album at that time and he was also featured as a member of the Van Morrison Band.
 During this period he recorded with Eric Burdon also Axis Point, before Steve Marriott included him as a member of Humble Pie and he recorded two albums as well as touring with them.

-Other associations and collaborations followed and he recorded with Topper Headon, Alan Price, Ruby Turner, Roger Chapman and the reformed Humble Pie.
-Recent live appearances with his band are a continuing testimony to his reputation as an accomplished and versatile musician with a creativity which is still as potent today.
+Associations and collaborations followed, including recording with Topper Headon, Alan Price, Ruby Turner, Roger Chapman and the reformed Humble Pie.
+He also played at live performances with these acts and others.
+Recent live appearances with his band are a continuing testimony to his reputation as an accomplished and versatile musician, with a creativity which is still as potent today.